Cleveland Union Depot: History

 During the Civil War, the station was utilized to transport thousands of soldiers to training camps.
 Additionally, in December 1863, the Cleveland's Soldiers Aid Society constructed the Soldier's Home, a shelter and relief center offering food, clothing, shelter, and medical care to soldiers.
 U.S. President Abraham Lincoln used the terminal in departing Cleveland during his first inaugural tour throughout the country, on his way to Washington, D. C. After the war, the station was used to carry Lincoln's body on his funeral train to Springfield, Illinois.

 By the 1890s, Union Depot was too small for the number of trains and people coming into Cleveland daily, and as it deteriorated and accumulated soot and ash, it became an embarrassment to many citizens.
-Plans for another depot, part of Cleveland's Group Plan, were begun, though were not completed.
-In the mid-1900s, the depot was renovated, which included removal of the arched train shed, replaced by individual canopies over each platform.
+Plans for another depot, part of Cleveland's Group Plan, were begun, though they were not completed.
+In the mid-1900s, the depot was renovated, which included the removal of the arched train shed replaced by individual canopies over each platform.

 The Van Sweringen brothers, owners of the Nickel Plate Railroad, persuaded the city and the other passenger railroads (except the Pennsylvania) to allow construction of a new train station as part of a retail and office complex at Public Square.
 This broke ground in 1922/23 and when Cleveland Union Terminal opened in 1930, Union Depot lost the bulk of its traffic.
-In 1946 it was renamed Pennsylvania Station.
-Only the Pennsylvania Railroad continued to use the old station, until September 1953.
+In 1946, it was renamed Pennsylvania Station.
+Only the Pennsylvania Railroad continued to use the old station until September 1953.
 The building was razed in 1959.